jenkinsci/pipeline-plugin/TUTORIAL.md

 /*
  * Copyright 2014 Yoyodyne, Inc.
  */
-// FIXME write this flow
+// FIXME write this
 ```

-# Creating a Simple Flow
+# Creating a Simple Pipeline

-The following sections guide you through creating a simple flow.
+The following sections guide you through creating a simple Pipeline.

 ## Setting Up
-To set up for creating a flow, ensure you have the following:
+To set up for creating a Pipeline, ensure you have the following:

 1. First, you need a Maven installation available to do builds with.
 Go to _Jenkins » Manage Jenkins » Configure System_, click **Add Maven**, give it the name **M3** and allow it to install automatically.